Ultracold atom imaging

 By cooling carefully prepared atoms or ions to temperatures nearing the absolute zero, a regime is attained where quantum effects are so relatively important as to visibly affect the atoms.
-The experimental setup can be controlled precisely to generate lattices of atoms and observe specific interactions, leading to practical observations of difficult theoretical problems.
+The experimental setup can be controlled precisely to generate lattices of atoms and create or observe specific interactions.

 Ultra-low light measurements

 Single atoms generate very little fluorescence, sometimes with fluxes as low as a few photons per second, and cannot be excited at high power to avoid disturbing the sample and losing the carefully prepared quantum states.
-Moreover, it is necessary to attain very high imaging rates for certain measurements, compounding the low signal issue.
+Moreover, using exposures down to the few microseconds is necessary for certain measurements, compounding the low signal issue.

 Better photon-counting performances